 Transfer Requirements and Policies

 We define transfer students as students who have enrolled in a college or university after high school, but who have never attended UCM.
-As a transfer applicant, you should have a grade point average of 2.0 or better and 24 or more credit hours.
-If you have fewer than 24 credit hours, you must meet the freshman criteria as well.
+As a transfer applicant, you should have a grade point average of 2.0 or better in 24 or more accepted, post-high school graduation credit hours.
+If you have fewer than 24 accepted, post-high school graduation credit hours, you must meet the freshman criteria as well.

 Use our course equivalencies site to see how your courses transfer.